Container of Life

 These 12 circles represent 12 “moons”, based on an idealized 30-day lunar month in Sumerian astronomy.
 Twelve 30-day lunar months, equaled a 360-day solar year.
 Inspired by these 12-moons, the Babylonians divided the night sky into 12, 30-degree sections along the ecliptic, which is defined by the motion of the sun as seen from earth.
 These 12 “star” sections defined the constellations, and were associated with the 12-moons in a solar year.
 The Greeks named these constellations the “zodiac”, meaning “circle of animals”.

-By combining this ring of 12-circles with the 7-circles in the Seed of Life, a matrix of 19-interlocking circles is created.
+By combining this ring of 12-circles with the 7-circles in the seed of life, a matrix of 19-interlocking circles is revealed.
 This is the exact number of years within a Metonic cycle, which was used to synchronize lunar and solar calendars.
 Named for Meton of Athens, in 432 BCE, it balanced seven long years (13 months) with twelve short years (12 months) to create a 19-year cycle.
 This helped to synchronize planetary and star calendars that could predict the exact date of the equinoxes and solstices.
 This union of earthly needs and cosmic guidance helped farmers to understand when to plant and when to harvest.
-The Flower of Life is a divine and fertile blossom created by this cosmic union.
+The flower of life is a divine and fertile symbol of this cosmic union.

 Message: Be open to the hidden wisdom in our soul.
 This wisdom is becoming more accessible as we begin to see with our hearts instead of our eyes.
 Just as we appreciate the gifts of others, it is time to appreciate the gifts within us.
 A bud is never fully realized if it does not blossom.
 Now is a time of opening, to honor the person we are becoming.